 Are you a guitarist or interested in learning to play a musical instrument?
 Sound Crew in Kichijoji has an impressive collection of guitars, keyboards, saxophones, and music CDs, every musician’s dream!
 It might even be a good place to grab a few music-related accessories as souvenirs.

-Tokyo is known for its futuristic gadgets, and Kichijoji is no exception when it comes to great stores to check out computer accoessries, household items, video games, and more.
+Tokyo is known for its futuristic gadgets, and Kichijoji is no exception when it comes to great stores to check out computer accessories, household items, video games, and more.
 Be sure to visit the area’s Yodobashi Camera and Yamada Denki, both of which have a good selection of electronic goods that’ll keep gadget lovers entertained!

 — 三鷹の森ジブリ美術館 (@GhibliML) July 8, 2017

 Catching a movie is a great idea if your plans were spoiled by rain or you’d like to sit down and relax for a while.
-Going to the cinema in Japan is quite exciting because, unlike most other countries, you can buy beer, chicken, and even curry to eat while you watch the film.
+Going to the cinema in Japan is quite exciting because, you can buy beer, chicken, and even curry to eat while you watch the film.
 In Kichijoji, there are several cinemas including Kichijoji Toa Kogyo, Baus Theater, and the Kichijoji Plaza.

 If you’re a temple and shrine enthusiast, then why not visit the six temples and seven shrines around Kichijoji to pray for good luck to each of the gods?
 You can take your own personal board with you to collect a stamp at every stop and see some beautiful Japanese architecture.
 Check out the link below for an itinerary!

 Ever wanted to try karaoke, one of Japan’s most loved pastimes?
 In karaoke booths, you can rent a room just for yourself and your group, and there are plenty of songs to try including Japanese, English, Korean, and Chinese.
-There are also songs in Tagalog and other languages.
+There are also songs in Chinese, Korean, Tagalog and other languages.

 For a pleasant look at art in a gallery, visit the Kichijoji Art Museum.
 Here, you’ll see photographs and paintings collected from various artists and interesting sculptures, and there are interactive activities available, too, such as workshops.
 This is perfect if you’re in the mood for a quiet walk around a gallery admiring beautiful artworks.